aibasel-teaching/krummstab/README.md

 placeholder with the resulting output.
 If this tool adds files to the feedback directory that you do not want to send to the students, you can add their endings to the config file under the `ignore_feedback_suffix` key.
-Marking with Xournal++ is supported by default: Simply add the flag `-x` to the `init` command above to automatically create the relevant `.xopp` files.
+Marking with Xournal++ is supported by default: Simply set the value of the `xopp` key in the config file to `true` to automatically create the relevant `.xopp` files.

 While writing the feedback, you can keep track of the points the teams get in the file `points.json`.
 In the case of plagiarism, write `Plagiarism` in the